IOS 4: Camera

-Mail
+Apps

 The Mail app featured a unified inbox on iOS 4, allowing users to see messages from all of their email accounts displayed together in a single inbox.
 It also gained support for MobileMe e-mail aliases and multiple Exchange accounts for business users.

-Game Center

 iOS 4.1 added a new app called Game Center, an online multiplayer social gaming network, which allows users to invite friends to play games and to compare their scores on a leaderboard.
 It was not available on the iPhone 3G.

 FaceTime

 iOS 4 introduced FaceTime, a videotelephony app that uses the device's camera to allow the user to make video calls with other FaceTime users.
 This feature was absent from the iPhone 3G, second-generation iPod Touch, iPhone 3GS, and third-generation iPod Touch due to the lack of required features, such as a front-facing camera.

 Safari

 The Safari mobile web browser on iOS 4 added Bing as a search option in addition to Google and Yahoo!.

 Beginning with iOS 4.2.1, specific words or phrases on a page could be searched.